permitio/permit-cli/CONTRIBUTING.md

 ## General Guidelines

-- We are encouraging the usage of AI in the development process, but we are also require the human engineering touch on PRs.
+- We are encouraging the usage of AI in the development process, but we also require the human engineering touch on PRs.
 Every "blind" AI PR will be rejected.
 - Permit CLI is based on Pastel.js, and the file structure should adhere the Pastel.js file structure and best practices - to read more about Pastel.js, please visit [Pastel.js](https://github.com/vadimdemedes/pastel?tab=readme-ov-file#table-of-contents) repository.
-- The proejct is using typescript and we are using the strict mode, so please make sure to follow the typescript rules.
+- The project is using typescript and we are using the strict mode, so please make sure to follow the typescript rules.
 No `any` types are allowed in general.
 - The project is using ESLint and Prettier for linting and formatting, and Vitest for testing.
 - All the PRs should pass the lint rules, and provide >90% test coverage of the new code.

 ### File Structure
 - Commands should be placed in the `src/commands` directory.
 For more guidelines, please refer to the [New Command Guidelines](#new-command-guidelines).
 - Components should be placed in the `src/components` directory.
 Components should be reusable by other commands and should be well documented.
-- API Calls should be placed only in hooks, and should be placed in the `src/hooks` directory.
-The hooks should be well documented and should be reusable by other components.
+- API Calls should be placed only in hooks, which should be in the `src/hooks` directory.
+The hooks should be well documented and reusable by other components.
+   - All the API calls should be made using the `useClient` hook.
+The hook is working with the `AuthProvider` component, so you don't need to pass the `authToken` to the API calls.
-- The `src/lib` folder is for utility functions that are used across the project.
-Functions there should be completly pure and do not depend on any external state.
+- The `src/lib` folder is for utility functions used across the project.
+Functions there should be completely pure and not depend on any external state.
 - All the static configuration variables should be placed in the `config.tsx` file.

-### Admissions
-- We are using [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) for our commit messages.
-- We are using [Semantic Versioning](https://semver.org/) for our releases.
-- We try to follow the BetterCLI guidelines, and we are using the [BetterCLI](https://bettercli.dev/) for our CLI development.

 ## New Command Guidelines
 For new commands, we have a few guidelines to ensure consistency and maintainability:
 - Command files (placed in `src/commands`), should contain only the argument configuration, and a root command component
 - Here are some common guidelines that should be followed when creating a new command: